Uh oh. What’s Plan B?

 To create this momentum, ensure you end each 1 on 1 by clearly establishing next steps for both of you.

-The alternative is much darker: your 1 on 1s become broken records, your team becomes less and less engaged, and you miss out on their ideas to help turn the corner.
+The alternative, where nothing changes, is much darker: your 1 on 1s become broken records, your team becomes less and less engaged, and you miss out on their ideas to help turn the corner.

 Avoid all that by making sure there’s as much action as talk in your 1 on 1s.

 - If you’re a senior leader, this is a fantastic time to start skip level 1 on 1s.
-They’ll help you keep a pulse on larger team morale and give you more direct contact with people that work on the front lines with customers: Skip Level Meetings: Everything you need to know about Skip Level 1 on 1s
+They’ll help you keep a pulse on larger team morale and give you more direct contact with people that work on the front lines with customers.
+This is a great primer: Skip Level Meetings: Everything you need to know about Skip Level 1 on 1s

-- The right question can make all the difference.
-It can uncover an issue you didn’t know about, build trust and loyalty, or gain insights on how you can better motivate your team.
-Try some here: One on One Meeting Questions Great Managers Ask Their Teams
+- The right questions can make all the difference.
+They can uncover issues you didn’t know about, build trust and loyalty, or gain insights on how you improve.
+Try some of these battle-tested questions here: One on One Meeting Questions Great Managers Ask Their Teams

-Keeping your team happy and motivated during a recession or company crisis isn’t easy.
+Keeping a motivated and happy team during a recession or company crisis isn’t easy.

-It takes courage to lead a team of people after layoffs.
+It takes courage to lead your team after layoffs.
 As a leader, you have to be strong for those that depend on you daily, and work with them to turn the corner.

 Fortunately, there’s a lot you can do as a leader to make the situation better.